 Marvel at life-sized whales

-Before we headed out on our whale watching trip, we thought it would be fun to take Monkey to see 23 life-sized models of whales found off the Iceland coast, including a sperm and blue whale.
+One of the most interesting and fun things to do in Reykyavik was learning about whales.
+Before we headed out on our whale watching trip, we thought it would be fun to take Monkey to see 23 life-sized models of whales found off the Iceland coast, including sperm and blue whale.
 Whale of Iceland is a new exhibition in what can only be described as a giant warehouse.
 We enjoyed learning more about these fascinating sea creatures and Monkey was in awe not only with the models but the huge skeletons on display.
 While we enjoyed our complimentary coffee from the café, Monkey sat down at the activity desk and coloured in some whale pictures.

 Whales of Iceland Fiskislóo 23-25